nickpegg/meshmash/README.md

 can register themselves and retreive the Wireguard config with all of the nodes as peers.

+Warning: This is for my personal use and hasn't been battle-tested in a production enviornment.

 ## Flow
 1. An operator, with a pre-shared key, makes a request to `/allocation` which returns a new allocation token.